Privacy

 On occasion, students will contact our’ education and quality assurance team with a complaint about their education provider.
 The complaint will be investigated if the student agrees that it should be investigated or if we consider that the nature of the complaint requires investigation even without the student’s agreement.

-Where we process personal data, special category personal data or criminal conviction data in connection with quality assurance, we do so on the basis that the processing is necessary to complete ’our statutory functions in relation to dental education and is in the substantial public interest.
+Where we process personal data, special category personal data or criminal offence data in connection with quality assurance, we do so on the basis that the processing is necessary to complete ’our statutory functions in relation to dental education and is in the substantial public interest.

 If a registered dental professional fails to provide information to us in connection with quality assurance, or provide inaccurate information, it may lead to fitness to practise proceedings.